Emmacharleswilson/Discover3c/README.md

 ### Content
 - The text used in the Steps section on the Regiment Page have been sourced from (https://www.carolsdaughter.com/blog/hair/hair-care-tips/how-to-wash-curly-hair.html)
-- Some of the text used in the Protective Styles page were sourced form (https://www.glamour.com/gallery/cute-protective-styles)
+- Some of the text used in the Protective Styles page were sourced form (https://www.glamour.com/gallery/cute-protective-styles) and (https://www.cosmetify.com/blog/natural-protective-hair-styles/)
 - Some text in the Product Suggestion section were sourced from (https://www.stylecaster.com) and (https://www.boots.com)

 ### Media